bugger-brain/capstone-roguelike/README.md

 ### Security Requirements

-Rougelike has three formal roles: GUEST, PLAYER and ADMIN.
+Roguelike has three formal roles: GUEST, PLAYER and ADMIN.

 Anyone can play the game as a guest.
 Guests who create an account will become a player, then they can save their progress and register their high score to the leaderboard.